atmojof/Property-Listing-Scraper-/README.md

 - Error recovery and skipping failed URLs
 - Structured data export to CSV

-Remember to use this scraper responsibly and in
+Remember to use this scraper responsibly and in compliance with the target website's terms of service.